 Director: Jacquier Alain

 We study various aspects of RNA metabolism in the yeast Saccharomyces cerevisiae that we use as an eukaryotic model.
-During year 2004, we particularly focused on: 1) the complete set of H/ACA snoRNAs that guide rRNA pseudouridylations in Saccharomyces cerevisiae, 2) the study of the maturation and export events during 60S ribosomal particle maturation, 3) the description of new cryptic intergenic transcripts rapidly degraded by a nuclear machinery that involves a new poly(A)-polymerase.
+During year 2005, we particularly focused on: 1) the exhaustive identification of H/ACA snoRNAs that guide each rRNA pseudouridylations in Saccharomyces cerevisiae, 2) the study of late maturation and export events during 60S ribosomal particle maturation, 3) the description of new cryptic intergenic transcripts rapidly degraded by a nuclear machinery that involves a new poly(A)-polymerase.

-Exhaustive search of the H/ACA snoRNAs that guide rRNA pseudouridylations in Saccharomyces cerevisiae.
+Exhaustive identification of the H/ACA snoRNAs that guide rRNA pseudouridylations in Saccharomyces cerevisiae.

-Conversion of uridines into pseudouridines (Ψs) is the most frequent base modification in ribosomal RNAs (rRNAs).
+Conversion of uridines into pseudouridines (Ys) is the most frequent base modification in ribosomal RNAs (rRNAs).
 In eukaryotes, the pseudouridylation sites are specified by base pairing with specific target sequences within H/ACA small nucleolar RNAs (snoRNAs).
-The yeast rRNAs harbour 44 Ψs, but, when this work begun, 15 Ψs had completely unknown guide snoRNAs.
+The yeast rRNAs harbour 44 Y s, but, when this work begun, 15 Ys had completely unknown guide snoRNAs.
 This suggested that many snoRNAs remained to be discovered.
-To address this problem and further complete the snoRNA assignment to Ψ sites, we identified the complete set of RNAs associated with the H/ACA snoRNP specific proteins Gar1p and Nhp2p by coupling TAP-tag purifications with genomic DNA microarrays experiments.
+To address this problem and further complete the snoRNA assignment to Y sites, we identified the complete set of RNAs associated with the H/ACA snoRNP specific proteins Gar1p and Nhp2p by coupling TAP-tag purifications with genomic DNA microarrays experiments.
 Surprisingly, while we identified all the previously known H/ACA snoRNAs, we selected only three new snoRNAs.
-This suggested that most of the missing Ψ guides were present in previously known snoRNAs but had been overlooked.
-We confirmed this hypothesis by systematically investigating the role of previously known, as well as of the newly identified snoRNAs, in specifying rRNA Ψ sites and found all but one missing guide RNAs.
+This suggested that most of the missing Y guides were present in previously known snoRNAs but had been overlooked.
+We confirmed this hypothesis by systematically investigating the role of previously known, as well as of the newly identified snoRNAs, in specifying rRNA Y sites and found all but one missing guide RNAs.
 During the completion of this work, another study, based on bioinformatic predictions, also reported the identification of most missing guide RNAs.
-Altogether, all Ψ guides are now identified and we can tell that, in budding yeast, the 44 Ψs are guided by 28 snoRNAs.
+Altogether, all Y guides are now identified and we can tell that, in budding yeast, the 44 Y s are guided by 28 snoRNAs.
 Finally, aside from snR30, an atypical small RNA of heterogeneous length and three ORF encoded RNAs, all Gar1p and Nhp2p associated RNAs characterized by our work turned out to be snoRNAs involved in rRNA Y specification (Torchet et al., 2005).
 This work was done in collaboration with Frédérique Devaux at ENS Paris.

 Assembly of preribosomal complexes